onflow/cadence/docs/language.md

 Field requirements consist of the name and the type of the field.
 Field requirements may optionally declare a getter requirement and a setter requirement, each with preconditions and postconditions.

-Calling functions with pre-conditions and post-conditions on interfaces instead of implementations can improve the security of a program, as it ensures that even if implementations change, some aspects of them will always hold.
+Calling functions with pre-conditions and post-conditions on interfaces instead of concrete implementations can improve the security of a program, as it ensures that even if implementations change, some aspects of them will always hold.

 ### Interface Declaration